 Respecting human rights is a matter of great importance to pbb Group.
-Above and beyond legal requirements, for example such as set by the German General Act on Equal Treatment and the German Act to Promote Transparency of Pay Structures (AGG), pbb Group installed further nonnegotiable stipulations in its Code of Conduct.
-The Code of Conduct is partly based on the European Convention on Human Rights.

-pbb Group has bound itself to respecting and complying with human rights.
-It therefore distances itself from any cases of human rights breaches, be it that human rights were offended through a member of staff or another stakeholder group.
-Transparency, honesty and fairness, but also dignity and respect are among the most central maxims.
+Above and beyond legal requirements, for example such as set by the German General Act on Equal Treatment and the German Act to Promote Transparency of Pay Structures (AGG), pbb Group has installed further non-negotiable stipulations in its Code of Conduct.
+The Code of Conduct includes aspects out of the European Convention on Human Rights. pbb Group has thus committed itself to respecting and complying with human rights and expressly distances itself from any cases of human rights breaches, be it that human rights were offended through a member of staff or another stakeholder group.
+Transparency, honesty and fairness, but also dignity and respect are among the most central guiding principles.